 How to stop speaking with a lisp

 One of the most common issues clients bring to me is speaking with a lisp.
-Here are a few suggestions on how to first identify and then correct it.
+Here are a few suggestions on how to first identify why you lisp and then how to stop doing it.

-A lisp is most often caused by incorrect tongue placement, in fact, a majority of my clients with a lisp place their tongue behind the bottom front teeth, when it should be placed on the gum-line behind the top front teeth (the alveolar ridge).
+A lisp is often caused by incorrect tongue placement.
+Clients with a lisp usually place their tongue behind the bottom front teeth, when it should be placed on the gum-line behind the top front teeth (the alveolar ridge).

-Training yourself out of a lisp can be difficult, as you are constantly reinforcing yourself to place the tongue in the correct position when speaking.
+Training yourself out of a lisp can be difficult, as you are constantly reinforcing yourself to place the tongue in a new position when speaking.
 It is normal to become frustrated when working on removing a lisp, as you’re attempting to train yourself out of a life-long habit.
 Thankfully, it can be done!

 To alleviate a lisp, you first need to determine where you place your tongue when making an ‘S‘ sound.
-If it is placed behind the bottom teeth, it needs to be arched upwards with the tip placed on gum-line behind the top front teeth (the alveolar ridge).
+If your tongue is placed behind the bottom teeth, it needs to be arched upwards with the tip placed on gum-line behind the top front teeth (the alveolar ridge).

 If however your lisp is due to letting your tongue escape through the front teeth, the tongue must be pulled back into the mouth and then placed on the alveolar ridge.

-You could also try rolling the tongue in your mouth, forming different shapes and performing tongue stretches as outlined in previous posts should be practiced daily.
+You could also try rolling the tongue in your mouth, forming different shapes and performing tongue stretches as outlined in previous posts.
 Thankfully, most of these exercises can be conducted in public with a closed mouth for an extended period of time!
-For closed mouth exercises, imagine rolling a small boiled sweet inside your mouth or attempting to tie a knot in a piece of string using your tongue.
+You could imagine rolling a small boiled sweet inside your mouth or attempting to tie a knot in a piece of string using your tongue.
 For open mouth exercises, sticking the tongue out to the far left, far right or flapping it back and forth works well, in private company!

 One tool I’ve found especially useful to build muscle strength in the tongue is a Morrison Bone Prop.
 The shape of it also means it may help you place your tongue in the correct position, as trying to place your tongue at the incorrect position will cause the tip of your tongue to touch the device; something which you want to avoid.